hack4impact-bu/s23-hack4impact-JDTlead/youtube-clone/README.INSTRUCTION.md

 [ ] Start on the Video component (rafce - short cut) <br>

 ## Workshop 4 - API Data Fetching
+[ ] Copy Code Snippet from Rapid API
+[ ] Create "fetchFromAPI.ks" in utils folder
+[ ] Create ".env" in root folder
+[ ] Call the fetchFromAPI function from Feed.js
+[ ] Add onclick property in Sidebar.js
+[ ] Render new selected category on Feed.js
+[ ] Call videos to render the videos components

 ## Workshop 5 - Videos